The University provides a variety of academic support services that complement the academic programs and help students reach their educational goals.

 TAMU-CC is dedicated to creating an inclusive community and establishing collaborative relationships across cultures.
 TAMU-CC aspires to enrich and educate without exclusion and foster responsible global citizenship.
 The Office of International Education (OIE) through Study Abroad Programs (SAP) promotes international learning environments that embrace diversity.
-The mission of the Study Abroad Programs is to provide a variety of educational experiences abroad, be it through faculty-led programs, reciprocal exchange agreements, independent programs, or by participating in the Texas A&M University System (TAMUS) Study Abroad partnership programs.
+The mission of the Study Abroad Programs is to provide a variety of educational experiences abroad, be it through faculty-led programs, reciprocal exchange agreements, affiliation agreements, independent programs, third-party study abroad programs, or by participating in the Texas A&M University System (TAMUS) Study Abroad partnership programs.
 The TAMUS Transient Study Abroad Programs allow A&M System students to participate in system-wide study abroad programs.

 These programs are credit-bearing, international study-travel courses.
 They are led by one or more University professors and usually last between one to five weeks.
 Students travel as a group to one or more international locations, where there is a mix of lectures, exercises, assignments, excursions, cultural encounters, and free time.
 There are certain programs that are open only to students in a particular college, while others are open to all A&M System students.

 A reciprocal exchange involves an agreement between two universities to exchange students.
 Tuition and fees are paid at the home university while studying at the host university.
 When a student participates in a reciprocal exchange, the student remains enrolled at the home university, allowing students to receive credit.
 Proficiency in the language of the host country is required; however, some programs are available in English speaking countries.